lakelandchp/lda-export/README.md

 --allow-net=api.airtable.com \
 --allow-read=. \
 --allow-write=. \
-./src/mod.ts
+./src/main.ts
 ```

-Additional flags can be passed in after `app.ts`:
+Additional flags can be passed in after `main.ts`:

 - To configure the directory for data export: `--outputDir=DIRNAME`
 - To export data from all tables: `--backup`